andrewhooker/PopED/README.md

 You need to have R installed.
 Download the latest version of R from www.r-project.org.
 Install PopED in R using one of the following methods:

-* latest stable release -- From CRAN:
+* latest stable release -- From CRAN.
+Write at the R command line:

 ```
 install.packages("PopED")